bcgov/nr-auth-sync-app/README.md

 # Auth Sync Tool

-The auth sync tool takes user group and "privilege information" from federated systems to generate client roles and group membership (and what roles those groups have) in KeyCloak.
+The auth sync tool takes user group and "privilege information" from federated systems to generate client roles and group membership (and what roles those groups have) in CSS (KeyCloak).

 See: [Confluence Documentation](https://apps.nrs.gov.bc.ca/int/confluence/x/LpZvBQ)